vvilliamperez/magi-llm/README.md

 - ASCII tree visualization of the decision process

 ## Implementation Status
 Currently, the decision makers (Balthazar, Casper, and Melchior) use random boolean values for testing purposes.
 The next step is to integrate OpenAI's API to provide actual decision-making capabilities based on the input queries.
+Each machine will have a different prompt prelude that incorporates a personality aspect to add some variance to the responses.
+Ultamitely, it will have a structured json response that's a bool.

 ## Installation
 ```bash